Carry Trades and Volatility

 The relationship is not absolute.
 Low volatility does not automatically make carry safe, and high volatility does not automatically destroy it.
-What matters is whether changing volatility begins to alter the balance between steady income and the cost of holding the position.
+What matters is whether changing volatility starts to alter the balance between steady income and the cost of holding the position.
 Once price movement becomes large enough to dominate the carry earned over the same period, the trade becomes harder to justify and harder to keep on.

 Why low volatility tends to support carry